A project of WFN

 Author

-Sara Keilholtz.
-Built May 2026.
+Sara Keilholtz, Senior Director of Data and Strategic Insights, Women's Funding Network.
+Built June 2026 as part of WFN's work at the intersection of feminist philanthropy, care economy, and community power.
 Built with Claude (Anthropic) as a coding and research assistant.
 AI ambivalent — a useful tool doesn't outweigh extraction, displacement, and disruption.
 This project holds the contradictions openly.

 Data last updated